 The growing digital-first habits and the constant acceleration of everyday life brought customers to the „see, hear, try and buy right now and here“ mode.
-Even before the pandemic, a few years ago already over 50% of the customers were convinced that businesses must be present online and be ready for communication 24/7 via chat in addition to a phone call, e-mail, or SMS.
-Salesforce published a report in 2019, according to which 78% of the customers used text messaging for communicating with a company and 81% used online chat… Customers became more mobile, experienced, digitized, and high demanding.
+Even before the pandemic, a few years ago already over 50% of the customers were convinced that businesses must be present online and be ready for communication 24/7 via chat in addition to phone calls, e-mail, or SMS.
+Salesforce published a report in 2019, according to which 78% of the customers used text messaging for communicating with a company, and 81% used online chat… Customers became more mobile, experienced, digitized, and high demanding.
 Their needs could not be fulfilled without the assistance of technology.
 Those expectations called for digitization and the automatization of communications.

 Tourists confirm it.
 A few months ago, in the Autumn of 2020, Amadeus did global research in Europe, the United States, and Asia.
 According to the survey, 84% of the travelers responded that the usage of technology in all touchpoints of travel is the key to the decision making if, when, where, and how they will travel in the next months and year.
 They expect technology to help them: